crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/solid/00-create-project.md

 npx degit solidjs/templates/ts vite-solid-crxjs
 ```

+## `package.json`

+Check the `package.json` file to ensure that `"type": "module"` is set.
+If this
+package key is missing, Vite might not be able to build `vite.config.ts`.

 ## Install CRXJS Vite plugin

 Now install the CRXJS Vite plugin using your favorite package manager.